AriANCA/Elevation-Change-using-LiDAR-in-Colorado/README.md

 ![MEC_with_DTMs](https://user-images.githubusercontent.com/118282872/231853871-003d8c33-8256-4b5c-82d6-6fdacc4a213b.png)

-Quantifying causes and impacts with these tools allow scientists, urban planners, developers, and homeowners to make informed decisions to prepare for and respond to disturbances.
+Quantifying the impacts with these tools allow scientists, urban planners, developers, and homeowners to make informed decisions to prepare for and respond to disturbances.